Oda of Canterbury: Archbishop of Canterbury

 Oda was appointed Archbishop of Canterbury following Wulfhelm's death on 12 February 941.
 It is not known whether he went to Rome to receive his pallium or when he received it, but it was before he issued his Constitutions.
 During his time as archbishop, he helped King Edmund with the new royal law-code, which had a number of laws concerned with ecclesiastical affairs.
 The archbishop was present, along with Archbishop Wulfstan of York, at council that proclaimed the first of these law codes and which was held by Edmund at London, over Easter around 945 or 946.
 Oda also settled a dispute over the Five Boroughs with Wulfstan.

 Oda also issued Constitutions, or rules, for his clergy.
 His Constitutions of Oda are the first surviving constitutions of a 10th-century English ecclesiastical reformer.
-Oda reworked some statutes from 786 to form his updated code, and one item that was dropped were any clauses dealing with paganism.
+Oda reworked some statutes from 786 to form his updated code, and one item dropped was any clauses dealing with paganism.
 Other items covered were relations between laymen and the clergy, the duties of bishops, the need for the laity to make canonical marriages, how to observe fasts, and the need for tithes to be given by the laity.
 The work is extant in just one surviving manuscript, British Library Cotton MS Vespasian A XIV, folios 175v to 177v.
 This is an 11th-century copy done for Wulfstan II, Archbishop of York.

 At the death of King Eadred of England in 955, Oda was one of the recipients of a bequest from the king, in his case a large amount of gold.
 He was probably behind the reestablishment of a bishopric at Elmham, as the line of bishops in that see starts with Eadwulf of Elmham in 956.
 Oda crowned King Eadwig in 956, but in late 957 the archbishop joined Eadwig's rival and brother Edgar who had been proclaimed king of the Mercians in 957, while Eadwig continued to rule Wessex.
 The exact cause of the rupture between the two brothers that led to the division of the previously united kingdom is unknown, but may have resulted from Eadwig's efforts to promote close kinsmen and his wife.
 The division was peaceful, and Eadwig continued to call himself "King of the English" in contrast to Edgar's title of "King of the Mercians".
 In early 958 Oda annulled the marriage of Eadwig and his wife Ælfgifu, who were too closely related.
 This act was likely a political move connected to the division between Eadwig and Edgar, as it is unlikely that the close kinship between Eadwig and Ælfgifu had not been known before their marriage.